-Most systematic philosophy, whether rationalist or empiricist, came from outside the university, and academic philosophers were responsible for defending and disseminating a religiously sound philosophic grounding.
-When David Hume raised Kant from his dogmatic slumber, the alarm was not simply an interesting argument about causality, but one widely perceived as shaking the foundation of religiously sound philosophic syntheses.
-If causality merely signified a habitual expectation between something that seems frequently to follow another, that raised troubling questions about the relation between humans and divinity.
-Thus, expectations then associated with his academic role constrained Kant, yet at the same time he was a man deeply moved by Enlightenment aspirations.
+Kant from his dogmatic slumber, the alarm was not simply an interesting argument about causality, but one widely perceived as shaking the foundation of religiously sound philosophic syntheses.
+If causality merely signified an habitual expectation between something that seems frequently to follow another, that raised troubling questions about the relation between humans and divinity.
+Thus, expectations then associated with his academic role constrained Kant, yet at the same time, he was a man deeply moved by enlightenment aspirations.

 However staid in his ways Kant may have been, he had an active spirit and curiosity, an openness to advanced ideas.
 He might well have felt in sympathy with Hume, but he could not have expressed that directly from his position.
-He took more than a decade to work out a finely tuned response to Hume.
+He took over a decade to work out a finely tuned response to Hume.
 It did not directly contest Hume's arguments on their own ground, but significantly shifted how thinkers could discuss matters like causality, the questions that might destabilize the philosophic grounding for religious thought.
 Kant initiated what people quickly started calling critical philosophy, newly distinct from the prior mode, which aimed at a positive metaphysics.
 Kant did something both simple and radical: he changed the basic question generating philosophic thinking.
 His strategy evoked considerable angst among strongly religious thinkers, however, for he ceded a lot of ground to thinkers such as Hume.